MatthewBozin/todo-mvc-auth-local/README.md

-# Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A MEEN stack app that uses MVC architecture to help manage orders for a restaurant.

 ---

-> Be sure to add that lovely star 😀 and fork it for your own copy
+# Features

+- Auth system that manages user accounts and validates logins/signups
+- View for customers shows the customer's orders along with menu
+- View for chefs shows all orders grouped by customer ID
+- All orders are timestamped

+# How it's made:

+Tech stack: MongoDB, Express, EJS, Node

+Architecture used: Model-View-Controller

+Packages/dependencies used: bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

 ---

-# Objectives
+# Optimizations

-- It's a beginner level app created to understand how MVC concept and logins are added
+- todos.ejs could be split into two separate pages instead of using conditional rendering
+- Could use a visual overhaul - we focused on getting things functional first

 ---

-# Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+# Lessons Learned

+- Organizing and properly labeling commits ends up making project management a really smooth process!

 ---

-# Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

----
+# How to Use

-# Install all the dependencies or node packages used for development via Terminal
+- Install all the dependencies or node packages used for development via Terminal: `npm install`

-`npm install`

----

-# Things to add

 - Create a `.env` file and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)
   - DB_STRING: `your database URI`
- ---

- Have fun testing and improving it! 😎